-1. Expand writing and language support for international students
+- 1. Expand writing and language support for international students - a.

-- a.
 Increase participation in the Graduate Preparation Program - b.
 Develop and identify funding for international graduate writing curriculum - c.
-Explore development of an Undergraduate Preparation program
+Explore the development of an Undergraduate Preparation program

-2. Monitor the well-being of the international graduate and undergraduate student populations
+2. Monitor the well-being of the international student populations